• Skip to primary navigation

 • How to Fix a Mistake

-• Storage Tips
+• Storage Suggestions

 • Frequently Asked Questions

-About Lamb Curry in Instant Pot
+About Instant Pot Lamb Curry

-When was the last time you enjoyed lamb?
-If you are like most people, it's probably been a while (or never) since you cooked lamb at home which is incredibly unfortunate because lamb is such a wonderful addition to your meals.
-In my opinion, lamb is underrated and so easy to prepare.
+If you are like most people, it's probably been a while (or never) since you cooked lamb at home which is incredibly unfortunate because lamb is a wonderful addition to your meals.

-To bust the myth that lamb is intimidating, complicated or too fancy, my nine year old niece Joy and I made Lamb Curry in the Instant Pot.
-And then I tested it a few more times to triple check (or really just as an excuse to keep making this amazing dish!)
+To bust the myth that lamb is intimidating, complicated, or too fancy, my nine-year-old niece Joy and I made Lamb Curry in the Instant Pot.

-Lamb is an excellent, high quality protein choice that gives your meals -- especially this lamb curry -- incredible taste that only lamb can give.
 Also, a little bit of lamb goes a long way, meaning you can enjoy the greatness of lamb along with veggies, spices, and rice (or whatever you decide to serve with your lamb curry) for a beautifully balanced plate.

-Plus, this lamb curry is is heavy on the veggies to give your body extra antioxidants, fiber, and vitamins.
-It is also gluten free, nut free, soy free and can be dairy free.
 We tried it with yogurt and with coconut milk.
-I think I liked the coconut milk version better (but my sister doesn't like coconut, so she preferred the yogurt version).
-Both were tasty!
+I liked the coconut milk version better, but my sister doesn't like coconut, so she preferred the yogurt version.

 Ingredients

-Lemon juice: This adds brightness to your curry, and I really like the addition of it.
-However, it's optional.
-You can use fresh or bottled lemon juice.
+Lemon juice: This adds brightness to your curry; however, it's optional.
+Fresh or bottled lemon juice will work.

-I used lamb shoulder in this recipe.
+For testing purposes, I used lamb shoulder in this Instant Pot Lamb Curry recipe.

-Alternately, you can buy a boneless shoulder.
+Alternatively, you can buy a boneless shoulder.
 After trimming, you should be left with around 1.5 pounds of lamb.

-• The 2 pound lamb shoulder came packaged with the bone in and with a thick layer of fat.
+• The 2-pound lamb shoulder came packaged with the bone in and with a thick layer of fat.
 I had the butcher slice and discard the fat.
 He cubed the meat and left the bone for me to use while cooking (which I discarded before serving).

 • You can easily do this at home, but I enjoyed one less step.
-Ask your butcher to cube the lamb into 1 inch or ¾ inch pieces if possible.
+Ask your butcher to cube the lamb into 1-inch or ¾-inch pieces if possible.
 Otherwise, you can trim and chop it right before cooking.
 It'll take about 10-15 minutes.

 Cost of Recipe

-• lamb shoulder 2 pound: $15.98
+• lamb shoulder 2 pounds: $20.78

 • bell pepper 1 medium: $0.98